zowe/zowe-explorer-vscode/packages/zowe-explorer-ftp-extension/README.md

 ### Create a v1 Profile

+**Note** If a Team Configuration file is in place v1 profile creation and use will not be available.

 1. Navigate to the explorer tree.
 2. Hover over **DATA SETS**, **USS**, or **JOBS**.
 3. Click the **+** icon.